davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 In this example, the "continue" statement is used to skip the remainder of the current iteration of the loop if the value of "x" is odd.
 As a result, only the even values of "x" are printed.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: C++ Programming
+parent: INTRODUCTION TO C++
-title: Variables
+title: Variables and data types
 nav_order: 4
 ---